Data Quality Benchmarking

 Frequently Asked Questions

-Who can participate in the tracking study?
+Who is eligible to participate in the tracking study?

 How often will the study be conducted?

-Will my company’s data be anonymous?
+Will my company’s data remain anonymous?

 Is the data submission and storage site secure?

-Company Participants: Base Wave
+Insights Association U.S. Company Participants: Base Wave

 Insights Association thanks these companies for demonstrating their commitment to improving data quality standards and contributing data from their 2Q 2024 projects.
+Updated May 7, 2025.